anthonyharrison/sbomaudit/README.md

 The tool has the following limitations:

-- The latest version checks are only performed on Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).
+- The latest version checks are only performed in an environment where access to external systems is available.

 - Invalid SBOMs will result in unpredictable results.